Where to find Black-owned businesses to support in your community and around the United States — and why it matters

 But it may sometimes feel challenging to find those businesses.
 We've curated the best directories, lists, and platforms for finding and supporting businesses owned and operated by Black entrepreneurs.

-Find small Black-owned businesses to support near you in your community — and around the world:
+Find small Black-owned businesses to support near you in your community — and around the country:

 EatOkra: Black-Owned Restaurant Near You